 Fall 2025

 This CRL seeks to collect data systematically from texts of the early Roman Imperial age regarding instances of people represented as speaking in public.
 This semester, our aim will be to collect instances and generate data from an expanding range of texts.
 This data is currently housed in Excel spreadsheets.
 We will also be looking to build, debug, and launch a web-based interface/browser/search engine that will, for the first time, allow public access to the database, and turn it into a truly public digital humanities project.
+Knowledge of ancient Greek and Latin language is NOT required.

 ×